Rashid Ramzi: Double world champion

 At the 2005 World Championships in Athletics, Ramzi repeated the 1964 accomplishment of Peter Snell to win gold medals in the 800 m and 1500 m at the same competition in a global competition (World Championship or Summer Olympics).

-He followed this with a bronze medal at the 2006 Asian Games and upgraded his next medal to the silver medal in the 1500 m at the 2007 World Championships.
+He followed this with a bronze medal at the 2006 Asian Games and upgraded his successive medal to the silver medal in the 1500 m at the 2007 World Championships.
 Ramzi won the gold at the 2008 Beijing Summer Olympics the next year but he was later stripped of the Olympic title.

 Doping scandal

 In April 2009, the Bahrain Olympic Committee reported that Ramzi tested positive for doping at the Beijing Games.
 Ramzi tested positive for CERA, an advanced version of the blood-boosting drug EPO.
-Ramzi’s backup “B” sample was tested on June 18, 2009 and in July 2009 it was announced Ramzi's "B" sample had tested positive as well.
+Ramzi’s backup “B” sample was tested on June 18, 2009, and in July 2009, it was announced Ramzi's "B" sample had tested positive as well.
 In November 2009, Ramzi was stripped of his gold medal.

-He spends much of his time in Morocco to train at high altitude (the highest point in Bahrain is only 440 ft. above sea level).
+He spends much of his time in Morocco to train at high altitudes (the highest point in Bahrain is only 440 ft. above sea level).